-Each issue of Mass Humanities, published in the spring and fall, includes a substantive interview with a humanist, a highlighted grant project, a calendar of humanities events and a list of recently funded projects with brief descriptions and photos.
+Each issue of Mass Humanities provides an in-depth look at our organization, including a highlighted grant project or program, an opinion piece from a staff member, and a list of recently funded projects.
 Archived issues are available to download in pdf format and you may read selected articles online listed below.

 Fall 2015 Edition:

 Spring 2015 Edition:

 Fall 2014 Edition:

 A look at our work over four decades shows that no matter the challenges, we can meet and exceed expectations.

 Some of our Executive Director’s favorite programs after almost thirty years of leading “this noble enterprise.”

 Enjoy an interview with author and “history detective” Ray Raphael, a scholar who separates myth from truth.

 Read about our inaugural Public Squared project: the $25,000 grant awarded to Central Square Theater and its “Roots of Liberty” program.

 What started as a local blog has become…a reliable place for thoughtful commentary on important issues.
 Here’s an interview with Hayley Wood, the originator and editor of The Public Humanist.
 Check out the slide show of the Top Ten posts.